magnussolution/magnusbilling7/wiki/en/modules/api/api.rst

 .. _api-id_user:

+Username
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _api-api_key:

-Api
+Api key
-"""
+"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _api-api_secret:

-Api
+Api secret
-"""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.